GNOME/gtk/docs/reference/gdk/macos.md

 The compile-time check is performed by using the `GDK_WINDOWING_*` pre-processor symbols; there is one defined for each windowing system backend built into GDK.
-For Wayland, the symbol is `GDK_WINDOWING_MACOS`.
+For macOS, the symbol is `GDK_WINDOWING_MACOS`.

 The run-time check is performed by looking at the type of the [class@Gdk.Display] object.
 For macOS, the display objects will be of type `GdkMacosDisplay`.

-## Menus

-By default a GTK app shows an app menu and an edit menu.
-To make menu actions work well with native windows, such as a file dialog, the most common edit commands are treated special:

-* `text.undo`
-* `text.redo`
-* `clipboard.cut`
-* `clipboard.copy`
-* `clipboard.paste`
-* `selection.select-all`

-Those actions map to their respective macOS counterparts.
-The actions are enabled in GTK if the action is available on the focused widget and is enabled.